MGALARIO/StudyHub-Project/README.md

 # Web Systems and Technology Project

-This is my first project for the **Web Systems and Technology** subject.
+This is our group's first project for the **Web Systems and Technology** subject.
 It is a basic website containing:

 - `index.html` – The main webpage.